FK83/scoringRules/readme.md

   - Distributions that are not known analytically, but are indirectly described through a sample of simulaton draws.
 For example, Bayesian forecasts produced via Markov Chain Monte Carlo (MCMC) take this form.

 The scoring rules we cover are the continuous ranked probability score (CRPS; Matheson and Winkler, 1976), the logarithmic score (Good, 1952), and the quadratic score (Brier, 1950).

-## Highlights
-  - Coherent, dictionary-like reference for computing scoring rules in a wide range of situations
-  - Previously unavailable closed-form expressions of the CRPS for many parametric distributions
-  - Efficient implementation thanks to R/Rcpp
-  - Whenever more than one implementation variant exists, we offer statistically principled default choices

 ## History
   - August 3, 2015: Some name changes to header functions